uninstallio/ios-sdk/README.md

 ![Alt text](/READMESCR/save_p12.png?raw=true)

 After saving the p12 file, open Terminal in your Mac.
 Go to the folder in which you have saved the p12 file using ```cd <path_to_directory>``` command.
-Once inside the directory type
+Once inside the directory, enter the following command

 ```
   openssl pkcs12 -in <input p12 file> -out <output pem file name> -nodes